-SAP Apparel and Footwear (SAP AFS) is the SAP e-business solution for the apparel and footwear industry.
-SAP AFS was developed in collaboration with renowned industry leaders to address the particular requirements of the apparel and footwear industry.
+SAP Apparel and Footwear (SAP AFS) is the SAP e-business solution designed specifically for the apparel and footwear industry.
 The development of the solution was mainly focused on illustrating industry-specific processes based on the SAP e-business platform, a family of solutions and services that empowers employees, customers, and business partners to collaborate successfully – anywhere, anytime.

 SAP AFS enables you to benefit from the latest SAP technology and infrastructure enhancements.
 It is the obvious choice for companies operating in the apparel and footwear sector.

 The apparel and footwear business is highly demanding, forcing companies to contend with constant challenges in a global business environment: there is relentless pressure on price, cost, and lead times.
 Trends are created overnight, and the industry has to rapidly adjust.
 Contract domestic and offshore production combined with global procurement processes create complex value chains that can be inefficient and difficult to monitor.
 Fashions often change quickly and without warning.In the apparel and footwear industry, companies must cope with seasonal fluctuation, proliferation of design variations,scant information about volatile demand that results in forecast uncertainty, stock shortages, and costly markdowns.

 Apparel and footwear companies today are increasingly assuming the role of coordinator for both internal and inter company processes as their core competencies shift away from production and steadily move toward planning, controlling, and monitoring textiles in the value chain.